Last Updated on

 Do not just go with the cheapest provider unless you want to deal with non stop headaches.

-The quality of your managed hosting provider is extremely important and is one of the main reasons we recommend Siteground.
-Do your homework, what are their reviews like and how do they provide you with support?
+The hosting provider you choose is super important and is one of the main reasons we recommend Siteground.

 Things you need to look out for:

-- Are their support team developers, or sales people following scripts
+- Are their support team highly trained developers, or sales people following scripts

 - Are there multiple support options available like live chat and support tickets